AustinReese/UsedVehicleSearch/README.md

 * Frequent automated database updates.

 * User-specific sale tracking (price has changed, listing has been removed, etc.).

-* Book a domain put the application online (this could be tricky as Craigslist probably wouldn't be pleased).

 ## Completed Tasks